Recommended Junk Journal Printables (Tried & Tested!)

 An envelope folio/journal insert using the green leaves watercolor kit

 It consists of 8 journal pages and 4 portrait papers, which makes it very versatile.
-I’ve made a couple of folios using it and it was the main kit inside my “Enchanted Woodland” fairy journal.
+I’ve made a couple of folios using it and it was the main kit inside my first “Enchanted Woodland” fairy journal.

 Some of the journal pages also feature ephemera on them, which you can fussy cut out.
 That’s what I did for these pockets full of ephemera: